WaiveCar/Waivecar/src/views/site/faq.md

 ### Is insurance included?
 Insurance with a $1,000 deductible is included in the signup!
 The information is in the app!

-### Can I use an out of state drivers license to drive with WaiveCar?
+### Can I use an out of state driver's license to drive with WaiveCar?

 Yes!
 However, if you have a Pennsylvania, Utah or Washington license, please email us at support@waive.car as those states require a separate background check form to be filled out.

-### Can I use an out of country drivers license?
+### Can I use an out of country driver's license?

 Yep!
 However you will need to contact your country's DMV equivalent to obtain a driving record to email to us at support@waive.car (It must be translated into English)